Adlink-ROS/neuronbot2/README.md

 This package includes the functions to bring up the robot, to make it SLAM, to navigation, and to simulate it with your own computer, testing the same functions mentioned before.

-Users are able to checkout to different branch of this package to run on ROS1(melodic-version) and ROS2(dashing-version).
+Users are able to checkout to different branch of this package to run on ROS1 and ROS2, please check different branches.
 ```
-# For ROS melodic
-git checkout melodic-dev

 # For ROS2 Dashing
-git checkout dashing-devel
+git clone https://github.com/Adlink-ROS/neuronbot2.git -b dashing-devel
 ```

 ## Installation